-This picture is from 1934 and the well-versed will recognise the hunched figure as Rene Vietto.
-It’s not his face that reveals his identity, but the picture in its entirety.
+The picture above is from 1934 and the well-versed will recognise the hunched figure as Rene Vietto.
+It’s not the grainy face that reveals his identity, but the picture in its entirety.
 Vietto is the “the wall guy”.
 A darling of French cycling and an early influence on the code of the domestique.
 Vietto was responsible for the boldest and most valiant displays of cycling sacrifice.
 Let’s get started.

 Cycling before the second World War is accessed through myths and legends.
-Grainy photos offer confirmation of events that actually happened.
+The few photos we have provide confirmation of events that actually happened.
 In this photo we see a 20-year old Vietto sitting on a wall next to the number 38 bike cruelly parted from its front wheel.
 Vietto had just seen his own wheels disappear into the Pyrenees under the control of a teammate.

 With no helmet, no sponsorship, and a loose-cut jersey, Vietto could be confused for a son sent into the village to collect fresh groceries.
 He was, in fact, the standout climber of the 1934 Tour de France.
 Little had been made of his inclusion in the loaded French selection and many were bemused by the relative unknown.

-The photo can be placed to one of two days in the Pyrenees; a fog of cycling legend clouds the exact date.
-The tale often told reveals that on Stage 16 Vietto launched an attack and gained plenty of road from his rivals.
-On the descent of the Porter d’Aspet, Magne crashed and required a new bike.
-Vietto was informed and promptly turned and cycled back to his leader.
+The photo can be placed to one of two days in the Pyrenees; the fog of cycling legend clouds the exact date.
+The tale often told reveals that on stage 16 Vietto launched an attack and gained plenty of road from his rivals.
+On the descent of the Porter d’Aspet, Magne crashed behind and required a new bike.
+Vietto was informed and promptly turned and cycled back up to meet his leader.
 Simple deduction indicates Vietto would have climbed the reversed stretch of road against handfuls of descending riders.
 After aiding Magne he sat slumped on the wall.
-Vietto had exchanged his own success for a period of lonely bike-less reflection at the side of the road.
+Vietto had exchanged his own success for a period of lonely wheel-less reflection at the side of the road.

 Some glorify the day’s racing by suggesting Vietto was riding away to overall victory.
 However, he would have needed sizeable gains on Magne and the whereabouts of Martano are not specified.
 Magne would ultimately join up with Georges Speicher and finish alongside Martano.
 He was crowned champion in Paris after dominating the first ever time-trial.